cww5/Sabber_Work_2019F/README.md

 ## TODO

-- [ ] Retrieve relevant turn information per player
+- [x] Retrieve relevant turn information per player from Sabber
+- [ ] Format the tasks and cards into the data set
 - [ ] Create a train / test data set of games
+- [ ] Find an encoding for decisions, and/or extract which features go into the model
 - [ ] Build models to predict which turns are "teachable"
 - [ ] Create some plots / tables
-- [ ] Type up Thesis document first draft (on going)
+- [ ] Type up Thesis document (ongoing)

 # Getting Started
 ## Prerequisites